 East Siberian Laikas are the largest Laika breed and have a black, pale brown, or gray coat.
 Their coat color configuration makes them look like wolves.
 East Siberian Laikas originate east of Baikal Lake in Russia, and they are used for hunting and some laborious tasks.

 A raw diet is the best diet for a West Siberian Laika.
 They prefer meat, such as chicken or beef, and fish.
-When feeding a raw diet to a West Siberian Laika, their weight must be considered.
+When feeding a raw diet to this breed, their weight must be considered.
 It is recommended that for every 2.2 pounds that the dog weighs, they should be fed 0.35 to 0.88 ounces of meat and fish depending on how often they hunt, work, and play.
 Their portions should consist of 1/3 fish and 2/3 meat.
 As a pet, two meals a day should suffice.
-If the West Siberian Laika hunts and works often, three to four meals a day is recommended.
+If the dog hunts and works often, three to four meals a day is recommended.

 Keeping up with a raw diet for the West Siberian Laika can be difficult.
 Luckily, other premium dry foods will suffice in place of a raw diet.
 Dry foods with the main ingredients of pork, chicken, or beef are the products that should be considered first.
-West Siberian Laikas also require plenty of protein, so at least 25% of the dry food should consist of protein.
-Grain amount within the dry food should be as low as possible.
+These dogs also require plenty of protein, so at least 25% of the dry food should consist of protein.
+The grain amount within the dry food should be as low as possible.
 A-Z Animals recommends Eukanuba Adult Medium or Large Breed Dry Dog Food in the Chicken flavor.
 This dog food names chicken as the first ingredient and includes fiber and probiotics for healthy digestion.
 In addition, Eukanuba dog food helps maintain brain function for the West Siberian Laika and keeps them energized throughout the day.

 |Protective and loyal |

-West Siberian Laikas are protective of their family and loyal to their owners, making them a fantastic companion.
+West Siberian Laikas are protective of their family and loyal to their owners, making them fantastic companions.

 |Can engage in aggressive and destructive behavior |

 West Siberian Laikas that don’t receive enough exercise, become easily jealous, or are provoked can become agitated.
-They may bark at strangers or other dogs breeds or chew, dig, and bite.
+They may bark at strangers or other dog breeds or chew, dig, and bite.